h4775346/vpn-server/README.md

 The script will:
 - Pull the latest changes from git
+- Stop the running service
 - Build the binary
 - Copy it to `/usr/local/bin/sstpd`
-- Restart the systemd service
+- Start the systemd service

 ## Configuration